dojonorth/fun-basics-dojo/README.md

 * As monads are also Functors 'map' and 'pure' will also be available.
 * A monad must adhere to three laws: Left Identity, Right Identity and Associativity.
 * Combining monads with flatMap defines sequencing and introduces some additional effect that is the particular monad's defining characteristic.

+#### Exercise (OPTIONAL)
+If you've made it this far then I have nothing left to teach you.
+However, there's always more to learn.
+I'd recommend running through chapter 4 in the [Advanced Scala with Cats Book](http://underscore.io/books/advanced-scala/) and doing some of the exercises based around the Cats implementations of various monad types.